 For the purpose of the VA Loan, a home includes any single-family home and VA-approved townhouses, condos and mobile homes.
 Houses that are slated to be built or existing homes that need to be renovated are also eligible under some circumstances.

 VA home loans don’t require a down payment or PMI.
 The VA also eliminates some of the closing fees that a home buyer would have to pay on other types of loans.

-Veterans health benefits are available to all former servicemen who served for 24 consecutive months or for the full period that they were ordered to serve.
-Subsidized health benefits are allotted to veterans based upon the priority group that they are assigned during the enrollment process.
+Veteran health benefits are available to all former servicemen who served for 24 consecutive months or for the full period that they were ordered to serve.
+Subsidized health benefits are allotted to veterans based on the priority group that they are assigned during the enrollment process.

 It should be understood that VA health care is not a health insurance plan.
 It is, rather, a health care system comprised of approximately 1,400 outpatient clinics and 152 medical centers nationwide according to VA for Vets.
 Services provided at these centers include standard healthcare as well as psychological counseling and physical therapy, dental care and surgery, among dozens of other offerings.
 As an added benefit, patients treated at VA facilities will also be assigned a patient advocate whose job is to help resolve issues and to facilitate a smooth healthcare process.